Our Low Vision Optometrist Helps Glaucoma Patients in Denver and from the State of Nebraska Regain Visual Activity

 For avid readers who love to curl up with a good book or newspaper, having glaucoma can interfere with reading.
 Decreased visual clarity can cause words on a page to appear blurry or foggy, and patients often squint or strain their eyes in an effort to see the words clearer.
 Our low vision optometrists can help.
 We have a number of low vision aids and low vision glasses to help you continue your love of reading.

-At Low Vision Of Colorado, we can prescribe low vision glasses like reading telescopic glasses.
+At Low Vision Of Nebraska, we can prescribe low vision glasses like reading telescopic glasses.
 These specialized glasses magnify the words so you can see them clearer.
 Enjoy reading your favorite books once again.
 Dine out with friends and you’ll no longer have to struggle reading restaurant menus.

 Watching TV With Glaucoma